PJMcDonough/Math103Notes/00intro.md

 A friendly reminder to show up.
 It will get you points in the class.
 There are some getting-to-know-you things.
 We also have a syllabus quiz, which you can take as many times as you would like.

+The professor's office is #2803 Bell tower by mail room.

+Thing can be turned in late for a 25% penalty, but not if you go into practice mode (which gives the answers)!